HussainHomeWork/ICS344-PROJECT-TEAM-10/phase_1/setup.md

 ## Environment Verification

 - Both VMs are properly configured and can communicate with each other
-- Target service (FTP) is accessible from the attacker machine
+- Target service (ProFTPD 1.3.5) is accessible from the attacker machine
 - All tools required for the attack are installed and working correctly